Last updated: October 28, 2024

 Definition of a home appraisal report

-A home appraisal report is a detailed assessment of a property’s value conducted by a licensed professional appraiser or automated valuation model (AVM) used by a lender.
-The primary purpose of this report is to determine the fair market value of a property, which is crucial for buyers, sellers, lenders and insurers.
-The fair market value is the price at which a property might realistically sell in the open market.
+A home appraisal report is a detailed assessment of a property’s value conducted by a licensed and independent professional appraiser or automated valuation model period.
+This report is to determine the fair market value of a property, which is crucial for buyers, sellers, lenders and insurers.
+The fair market value is the price at which a property might sell in the open market.

 Different types of appraisal methods

-1. Sales comparison approach: The sales comparison approach is a common method used in home appraisals.
-This approach involves comparing the property being appraised to similar properties recently sold in the same area.
+- Sales comparison approach: Often used in appraisals, the sales comparison approach involves comparing the appraised property to similar homes recently sold in the same area.
 The appraiser considers factors such as size, location, condition, amenities, and recent sale prices of comparable properties to determine the value.

-2. Cost approach: The cost approach method is typically used for new properties or unique properties that lack comparable sales data.
+- Cost approach: An appraiser may use the cost approach method for new properties or unique properties that lack comparable sales data.
 It calculates the value of the property by determining the cost to rebuild it, considering factors such as construction costs, land value, and depreciation.

 Recent sales

-An appraiser will review the records of nearby properties sold from the last few weeks or months to find three or four that are similar in size, style and layout.
-The selling prices of those homes will help determine the value of the home being appraised.
+An appraiser will typically review the records of nearby properties sold in the previous few weeks or months to find three or four similar in size, style and layout.
+The selling prices of those homes may help determine the value of the property being appraised.
 Many buyers and sellers want to know how recently the comparable homes were sold, and what is defined as “within the same area.”

-The parameters vary between homes in a metropolitan area and in a rural community.
-In a larger city, the appraiser could find similar homes that sold in the last month and within one mile of the home that is for sale.
-In a small town or rural community, that appraiser may have to consider sales over several months or widen the perimeter to encompass the entire town or several miles.
+Appraisal criteria often varies between homes in a metropolitan area and a rural community.
+In a larger city, the appraiser may find similar homes sold in the previous month within one mile of the home that is for sale.
+In a small town or rural community, the appraiser may have to consider sales over several months or compare homes that are further away.

 Current condition

-An appraiser must evaluate the current condition of the selling property to determine its value.
-He or she will inspect the home for any health and safety issues.
-Any violations or risks will be noted in the final report.
-These may include old wiring, a lack of railing along stairs and many other conditions.
-In addition, the appraiser will evaluate the overall design of the home.
-Is it comparable to others in the neighborhood or is it above or below them?
-A home that needs serious updating will have a lower appraisal value than one that has recently been renovated.
+An appraiser may evaluate the current condition of the selling property to determine its value and inspect the home for health and safety issues.
+Any violations may be noted in the final report.
+These include old wiring, a lack of railing along stairs and other risks.

 The neighborhood

-The surrounding neighborhood also plays a part in the appraisal.
-The appraiser must determine the current state of the neighborhood and where it is headed in the future.
-For instance, a home in a new or up-and-coming subdivision will have a higher value today, because it is expected to increase in the future.
+The surrounding area also plays a part in the appraisal.
+The appraiser may determine the current state of the neighborhood and where it is headed in the future.
+For instance, a home in a new or up-and-coming subdivision may have a high value, because it’s expected to appreciate in the future.
 On the other hand, a home in a tired-looking neighborhood that is declining instead of growing doesn’t have the same potential for value.

 Getting an appraisal

-The lender will request an appraisal by a licensed appraiser or rely on an automated valuation model (AVM).
-The seller and buyer cannot be involved in this portion of the process when lender financing is involved, although there may be instances when a homeowner is interested in independently ordering a home appraisal report for informational purposes.
-The lender will determine the loan amount based on either the sales price or appraisal value, whichever is lower.
-If the appraised amount is less than the asking price, three things can happen:
+The lender can request an appraisal by a licensed appraiser or rely on an automated valuation model (AVM).
+The seller and buyer is usually not involved in this part of the process.
+However, there may be instances when a homeowner can independently order a home appraisal report for informational purposes.

-1. The seller may negotiate the price to match the appraisal.
+- The seller negotiates the price to match the appraisal.

-2. The buyer brings cash to the closing table to pay the difference.
+- The buyer brings cash to the closing table and pays the difference.

 Adjustments

-Adjustments are changes made to the value based on differences between the home being appraised and other recent sales.
-For example, if most homes in the area have pools and one doesn’t, the value will be adjusted by the expected added value of a pool.
+Adjustments are changes made to the appraisal value based on differences between the appraised home and recent sales of homes in the area.
+For example, if most houses in a neighborhood have pools but the appraised home doesn’t, the value may be adjusted by the expected added value of a pool.

-Sellers can ensure that their homes have the most value by fixing things in need of repair and making any necessary updates.
-With the right renovations and repairs, they can get more money out of their homes.
-Although buyers do not have any input on an appraisal, it is still important that they understand the process and how it impacts their loan.
+Sellers can increase the chances of a higher appraisal value by fixing things needing repair and making any necessary updates.
+With a few improvements, they may get more money out of their homes.
+Although buyer doesn’t contribute to a seller’s appraisal, they should still understand the process and how it impacts their loan.

 What to expect in a home appraisal report

-1. Property description: An appraiser will provide information about the property’s location, age, size, and design.
-The report will also include a description of the property’s condition, noting any significant defects or issues that could affect its value.
+- Property description: Appraisers often provide information about a property’s location, age, size, and design.
+They may also describe the home’s condition and list any significant defects or issues that could affect its value.

-3. Comparable sales: The report will typically include a list of recently sold properties that are similar to the appraised property.
-The appraiser will compare the features of these properties to the subject property and provide a valuation based on these comparisons.
+- Comparable sales: The report will typically include a list of recently sold properties that are similar to the appraised property.
+The appraiser will compare the features of these homes to the subject property and provide a valuation based on these comparisons.

-4. Valuation: The appraiser may provide an estimated value for the property using one or more of the appraisal methods mentioned earlier.
-The valuation will take into account the property’s location, condition, size, and any unique features.
+- Valuation: The appraiser may provide an estimated value for the property using one or more of the appraisal methods mentioned earlier.
+A valuation usually considers the property’s location, condition, size, and any unique features.

-5. Photos: The report will typically include several photos of the property, both inside and outside.
-These photos are used to document the property’s condition and provide evidence of any significant defects.
+- Photos: A home appraisal report will typically include several images of the property, both inside and outside.
+These photos document the property’s condition and provide evidence of any significant defects.

-6. Additional documents: The appraiser may include additional documents in the report, such as maps, floor plans, or zoning information.
-These documents provide additional information about the property and its location.
+- Additional documents: A report may include other documents, such as maps, floor plans, or zoning information which provides additional information about the property and its location.

-7. Appraiser’s certification: The appraiser will include a certification in the report stating that they conducted the appraisal in compliance with industry standards and guidelines.
-The certification also confirms that the appraiser has no interest in the property, that they received no compensation other than the appraisal fee, and that they have no bias or conflicts of interest.
+- Appraiser’s certification: The appraiser might include a certification stating they conducted the appraisal in compliance with industry standards and guidelines.
+The certification also confirms that the appraiser has no interest in the property, they received no compensation other than the appraisal fee, and they have no bias or conflicts of interest.

 Frequently asked questions about appraisal reports